-There are two reasons this recipe for Spiced Treacle Tart came about.
-The first (and lets face it possibly the most obvious to those in the know) is that Beth’s gluten free bread fell apart, the brand shall remain nameless because it was a bit of a surprise actually as their loaves are normally brilliant and Bethany favours them over all the others when it come to sliced white bread … oh okay, you twisted my arm, it was Warburtons but like I say we’d not had this happen with their loaves before!
+There are two reasons this recipe for Easy Spiced Treacle Tart came about.
+The first (and lets face it probably the most obvious to those in the know) is that Beth’s gluten free bread fell apart.

 Never miss a recipe!